Chetansonawane7/AI-powered-voice-assistant/README.md

 - Make sure you have a stable internet connection for web browsing and speech recognition.
 - If the Chrome browser doesn't open, check that you have Chrome installed and that the path to the Chrome executable is in your system's PATH.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page] if you want to contribute.

 ## Acknowledgements
 - Selenium WebDriver
 - SpeechRecognition library